Martinhermes95/KUKA-KR3-R540-Matlab-Simulator/README.md

 (1) part one:

 At the beggining we just create the manipulator links with the function Link().
-To use it we have to get the Denavit Hartenberg parameters of the manipulator.
+To use it we have to get the Denavit-Hartenberg parameters of the manipulator.
 By this, to create the link we put parameters like theta, d, a and alpha just as shown below, for example

 Link_one = ('theta','d',1,'a',1,'alhpa',0, 'qlim', [0 pi ]);